ZioPepito/AnonymousChat-ADC2019/README.md

 A simple p2p anonymous chat where members (peers) can create and/or join a chat room and send messages in it.

+## Implementation

+### Basic operations

+- Create a chat room specifying the name
+- Join one of the created chat rooms specifying the name
+- Leave a a room you joined
+- Send a message in a room you joined

+### Additional operation

+- Delete a room specifying the name only if you are the creator
+- List the rooms you joined
+- Leave the network

+### Technologies

+The project has been implemented with:
+- Java 8
+- Apache Maven
+- Eclipse IDE
+- Tom p2p
+- JUnit
+- Docker

 ## Project Structure

 The main program is structured in six Java classes cotained in the package ```src/main/java/it/unisa/gianmarcorusso/anonymouschat/```: